Center for Advanced Study in the Behavioral Sciences

+offering ample room for hosting teams of researchers, meetings for practitioners and scientists, and individual scholars.

 History

-The center was founded in 1954 by the Ford Foundation.
+The Center was founded in 1954 by the Ford Foundation.
 The American educator Ralph W. Tyler served as the center's first director from 1954 to 1966.
+Political scientist Margaret Levi was the director of the center from 2014 until 2022.
+Former directors also include Claude Steele (2004-2009), who became Provost of Columbia University and the University of California, Berkeley; and Sarah Soule (2023-2025), who became Dean of the Stanford Graduate School of Business.

 The CASBS buildings were designed by William Wurster, a local architect.

 Earlier, fellow selection was a closed process; new fellows were nominated by former fellows.
 However, since 2007, the center opened up the fellow selection process to applications.
-In 2008 it became officially part of Stanford University and reports to the Vice-Provost and Dean of Research.
+In 2008, it became an integral part of Stanford University and functions as one of the university's independent research institutes.

 Fellows

 Each class of fellows numbers about 40 people.
 In the first 40 years of its existence it supported about 2,000 scientists and scholars.

 Notable fellows

 The institute has been home to notable scholars, including: